RohithAthrey/VisAnatomy/README.md

 # VisAnatomy

-## Launch the UI
+## Launch the Interactive Chart Labeling Tool

-python server.py, then you should be able to see the annotation tool live at http://localhost:5200/.
+python labeling_tool/server.py, the labeling tool can be accessed at http://localhost:5200/.

 ## How to use